 |Material||Stainless steel, aluminum, bronze|

-This recirculation pump has a pre-programmed timer which saves energy.
-It also has temperature sensors, so the pump will automatically kick-in to maintain the temperature level whenever it drops too far.
+This recirculation pump features a pre-programmed timer that saves energy.
+It also has temperature sensors, so the pump will automatically switch on to maintain the temperature level whenever it drops too far.

 The pump is strong and durable, made of bronze, stainless steel, and aluminum.
-One of the best things about this pump is that it prevents and eliminates any corrosive effects on your fresh water (4).
+One of the best things about this pump is that it prevents any corrosive effects from your water (1).

 The pump is self-sufficient and doesn’t require any maintenance.
-It has a good flow range of 0 to 15.5 gallons per minute, which makes it good for regular and tankless heaters.
+It has a good flow range of 0 to 15.5 gallons per minute, making it suitable for conventional and tankless heaters.

-Due to the automatic nature of the pump, it’s highly efficient, so you get great energy-saving benefits.
-It also only needs 25 watts of power to operate.
+The automatic nature of the pump means it’s highly efficient, so you can enjoy excellent energy-saving.
+It also only needs 25 watts of power to function.

-When set, you won’t have to worry about turning it off in the morning before heading out the door.
-You’ll also be confident that there will be hot water when you come home.
+Once set, you won’t need to worry about turning it off in the morning before heading out.
+You can also be confident that there will be hot water waiting when you come home.

-The pump is virtually silent while in operation, only giving out minor sounds when working — nothing that will bother anyone.
+The pump is virtually silent while operating, only producing minor sounds.
+This is nothing that will bother anyone.

-The timer and temperature regulators save you energy as the pump only turns on when it’s needed.
-It also makes sure you always have hot water when you want it as it sends unused water back for reheating.
+The timer and temperature regulators save energy as the pump only turns on when it’s needed.
+It also ensures you always have hot water when you need it as it sends unused water back for reheating.

-Stainless steel is definitely a material you should look for if you want a durable pump.
-The rotor and impeller are also made of strong material.
-These are made of hard plastic, which consists of graphite fibers.
+Stainless steel is a material you should look for if you want a durable pump.
+The rotor and impeller are also made of strong plastic, which contains graphite fibers.

 Provides Clean Water

 The pump prevents any harmful metals from leaking into your clean water.
-Corrosive water can do a lot of damage, not only to your health but also in your household.
-It can cause annoying stains on clothing and a metal taste in your drinking water.
+Corrosive water can do a lot of damage, not only to your plumbing but also to your health.
+It can cause annoying stains on clothing and put a metal taste in your drinking water.

-Recirculating pumps won’t always work on tankless heaters since they require a stronger flow of water.
-However, this pump can circulate 155 gallons per minute, which makes it capable of operating a tankless unit.
+Recirculating pumps won’t always work with tankless heaters because they require a stronger flow of water.
+However, this pump can circulate 155 gallons per minute, making it capable of working with a tankless unit.

-While cast iron is highly durable, it was a concern for a few customers.
-Some feared it would give their water a rusty tint.
-However, only a few reported such cases and they mentioned it was due to an old water heater.
+While cast iron is highly durable, some users feared that it would give their water a rusty tint.
+However, only a few people reported such issues, and most agreed it was due to using old water heaters.